wilsonliaows/docs/workbot/workbot-command-reply.md

 ![Getting started with command reply](/assets/images/workbot/workbot-actions/getting-started-with-command-reply.png)

 Now we're ready to start formatting the message!

+### Message Format
-Next, you should see a list of collapsed fields.
+Next, you should see a list of collapsed fields:

 ![Command reply collapsed](/assets/images/workbot/workbot-actions/command-reply-collapsed.png)